 Renewable Energy Assessments

-The North Carolina Solar Center offers assessments of potential renewable energy applications for government, commercial and industrial sites in the state of North Carolina.
-The Solar Center’s Renewable Energy Assessments focus on practical ways companies and other organizations can incorporate renewable energy into their facilities and existing energy systems.
+The N.C.
+Solar Center offers assessments of potential renewable energy applications for government, commercial, industrial and institutional sites in the state of North Carolina.
+The Center’s Renewable Energy Assessments focus on practical ways companies and other organizations can incorporate renewable energy into their facilities and existing energy systems.

-The assessment includes a single day trip to the project site to inspect the site and collect technical information needed for developing the feasibility study and making appropriate recommendations.
+The assessment includes a trip to the project site to inspect the site and collect technical and operational information needed for developing the feasibility study and making appropriate recommendations.
 The focus of this visit is on identifying potential application options, examining possible installation locations and electrical interconnections, examining energy loads, and collecting field data regarding the operation’s facilities and operations.

 Potential Renewable Energy options are identified and may include the following: